dcmi/dc-srap/profile/srap-profile.md

 Label: Funder

-A person or organization that furnished financial support for the production of the resource.
+MARC relator definition: A person or organization that furnished financial support for the production of the resource.

 Recommended practice is to identify the funder with a URI.
 If this is not possible or feasible, a literal value that identifies the funder may be provided.
 It is also possible to give both the name and the URI.